timduru/Kat.PoiyomiToonShader/README.md

 You can fine tune it more if needed:
 - Variation Strength is the amount of variation introduced in addition to the luma data
 - Variation amount of emission to keep active when no data: allows to set how much of the emission you want to keep when the luma data has a value of 0. that way your emission is not fully dark even when there is no activity in luma zones.
+- Additionnal blinking on top of luma data, with speed, and amount sliders

 The Debug Visualize Luma Texture option, is just that: it'll override the material so that it can display the Luma Data texture for debug purposes.
 I guess not many are going to use it, but it's there if you need it ;)